Beyond Objective-Based Improvement: Stationarity-Aware Expected Improvement for Bayesian Optimization: Conclusion

 \section{Conclusion}

-We build upon EI by applying the improvement criterion to a gradient-aware auxiliary variable, mitigating its tendency toward over-exploitation.
+We build upon EI by applying the improvement criterion to a gradient-aware auxiliary variable, which provides an additional pathway to improvement beyond objective value.
 We derive a new acquisition function and present a closed-form approximation, EI-GN, for its computation.
-Through empirical evaluation on synthetic benchmarks, GP sample-based objectives, and policy search problems, we demonstrate that EI-GN achieves competitive performance.
-Future work will extend EI-GN to improve robustness under noisy objectives and gradient estimates.
+Through empirical evaluation on synthetic benchmarks, GP sample-based objectives, gradient ablations, and policy search problems, we demonstrate that EI-GN achieves competitive performance.
+Future work will extend EI-GN to improve robustness under noisy objectives and gradient estimates via variance-reduction techniques (i.e., value/advantaged-baselines, generalized advantage estimation, natural policy gradients) without increasing sample complexity.